pymupdf/PyMuPDF-Optional-Material/docs/quad.rst

    .. attribute:: isConvex

-      .. versionadded:: 1.16.1 True if a line is always contained in the quad if it connects two points of the quad.
+      .. versionadded:: 1.16.1 True if a line is always contained in the quad if it connects two points belonging to the quad.

       :type: bool